Deciding on the perfect wedding dress is always a difficult decision for any woman, but it is especially stressful on the plus size bride to be.

 When shopping for your plus size wedding gown make sure that it fits your personality and flatters your curves.
 Don’t just settle for the first dress you see just because you are feeling uncomfortable and out of place in the bridal store.

 The dresses that are available to you come in many colors and styles which will suit any shape.
 As I would say to any bride-to-be don’t leave it to the last minute to find your perfect dress, start soon after you have announced your engagement.

 You don’t have to purchase straight away but visit the stores and try on the different styles that are available and get to know what suits you.
 Start by visiting some of the larger bridal boutiques as they are more likely to have a large selection of plus size wedding gown for you to try on.

 The internet is another great place to find your plus size wedding gown.
-You can find links to designer wedding gowns here.
 You may also consider having your plus size wedding gown custom made.
 It is important to select a dressmaker that you can work with.